maria-parreira/lost-and-found/README.md

 - US1: as an agent, I want to list all lost items
 - US2: as an agent, I want to create a lost item
 - US3: as an agent, I want to find a particular item
+- US4: as a passanger, I want to look for my item
+- US5: as a agent, I want to delete a particular item

 ### Getting Started